DmitryOlshansky/photon/README.md

     {
 	"name" : "photon-example",
         "dependencies": {
-		"photon": "0.14.1"
+		"photon": "0.15.0"
         }
     }
 +/
 import photon;

 void main() {
- startloop(); // start the event loop thread and initializes Photon's data structures go({
+    initPhoton(); // initializes Photon's data structures
+    go({
         // the root fiber task goes here, typically this is accepting or connecting sockets,
         // spawning new fibers each to handle new connections.
     });
- runFibers(); // run all fibers on the scheduler, until all are completed }
+    runScheduler(); // run all fibers on the scheduler, until all are completed }
 ```